mahe-lab/sops/acetone_protein_precipitation.md

 - Nitrile Gloves

 ### where
+- Fumehood
-- add
+- Pre-PCR bench

 ### references
 - Thermo Technical Note on Acetone Protein Precipitation: https://assets.thermofisher.com/TFS-Assets/LSG/Application-Notes/TR0049-Acetone-precipitation.pdf

 ### emergency
-- See SDS
+- IF INHALED: Remove victim to fresh air and keep at rest in a position comfortable for breathing
+- IF ON SKIN (or hair): Immediately remove contaminated clothing; rinse skin with water/shower
+- IF IN EYES: Rinse cautiously with water for several minutes; remove contact lenses, if present and easy to do; continue rinsing.
+If eye irritation persists get medical advice/attention
+- In case of fire use CO2, dry chemical, or foam for extinction

 ### cleanup
 - Wipe down work surfaces with 70% isopropanol
 - NOTE: Do not use isopropanol on instruments

 ### waste
-- Tips/Tubes should be disposed of in yellow biohazard bag/tub
+- Tips/Tubes should be disposed of in biohazard bags

 ### maintenance
-- add
+- Wipe down fumehood with 70% isopropanol; close sash when done & turn out light

 ### before_starting
-- This protocol assumes that protein extraction has already been performed, and that removal of extract buffer is required (ie to remove SDS, DTT, etc), with re-suspension in
+- This protocol assumes that protein extraction has already been performed, and that removal of extract buffer is required (i.e. to remove SDS, DTT, etc)
--
+- Well-cooled (-20C) acetone is required; overnight cooling may be required
+- This protocol assumes re-suspension will be performed in 100 mM Tris; ensure that sufficient 100 mM Tris is available for resuspension using the calculator below

 ### calculator
 ~~~~